 3. Smoke’em If You’ve Got’em

 There’s nothing quite as gentlemanly as smoking a cigar.
 If you’ve never done it, and were curious, now seems like a pretty good time to try one out.
 Kick off your shoes, pour a glass of Scotch and light one up.
 Don’t know what you’re doing?
-You could check out a La Flor Dominica Andalusian Bull or a Rocky Patel Sun Grown Maduro Robusto, the top two cigars of 2016, according to Cigar Afficionado.
-If you want more options, check out the full list here.
+You could check out this list, Cigar Aficionado’s top cigars of 2017.

 4. Assemble Your Fellow Singles